Increase Your Influence and Impact Through Membership

 - Cross-functional processes, change management approaches, collaborative structures, and more integrated organizational designs that leverage multiple sources of data and expertise to drive both continuous and disruptive innovation, make faster and better decisions, reduce time to market, and enhance competitive agility.

 Transformative Technologies in Manufacturing

-- The latest developments in other transformational technologies including the Industrial Internet of Things, 3D printing, advanced analytics, modelling and simulation, AI & machine learning, collaborative robotics, augmented and virtual realities, and other emerging new technologies.
+- The latest developments in other transformational technologies including the Industrial Internet of Things (IIoT), 3D printing, modeling and simulation, collaborative robotics, augmented and virtual realities, 5G networks, blockchain, and other emerging technologies now on the horizon.

 - Best practice business case approaches for selecting, cost justifying, and deploying disruptive new M4.0 technologies in a manufacturing enterprise, while encouraging and implementing standards and architectures that support open, interoperable systems.

 Next-Generation Manufacturing Leadership and the Changing Workforce

 - Effective leadership role models, behaviors, and mindsets that best support the company’s journey to Manufacturing 4.0 and help define a successful profile for tomorrow’s manufacturing leaders.

-- Employee transition, development, and engagement strategies for a multi-generational, multi-cultural, multinational workforce that is increasingly interacting with advanced technologies such as AI and cobots.
+- Employee transition, development, and engagement strategies for an inclusive, diverse, multi-generational, multi-cultural, multinational workforce that is increasingly interacting with advanced technologies such as AI and cobots.

-- Identifying, attracting, and encouraging new talent and skills for tomorrow’s manufacturing workforce, including adopting new working cultures and changing ethical value systems, and by developing more effective ways to collaborate with educational institutions at all age levels and multiple types of community organizations.
+- Identifying, attracting, and encouraging next-generation talent and skills for tomorrow’s manufacturing workforce, including adopting new working cultures and changing ethical value systems, and by developing more effective ways to collaborate with educational institutions at all age levels and multiple types of community organizations.

 Manufacturing 4.0 Sustainability

 Key M4.0 design technologies to support the intentional design of products for easier reuse, remanufacture, refurbishment, or recycling at end of life.

 - Manufacturing 4.0 production strategies that streamline production processes to increase efficiency, reduce costs and waste, and ensure all resources, products, components, energy, and materials are kept at their highest utility and value at all times.

 - Holistic, sustainable manufacturing business models, supported by collaborative cross-sector partnerships and deeper community engagement, that help create a more regenerative, industry-wide, M4.0-driven, cost-effective, circular manufacturing economy.